Faculty Guide to Disability Services

 Interpreters will be employed and arranged by Disabilities Services.

-- Relocation of class or university events to an
+- Relocation of class or university events to an accessible space

 Relocations can be arranged by Disabilities Services in conjunction with the Registrar or Events and Scheduling.
 Please see also the Accessible Pathways and Parking Map.